Concordium/concordium.github.io/source/shared/net/mobile-wallet/make-shielded-transfer-mw.rst

 #.
 Enter the amount you want to transfer.

 #.
-In **Paste receipient address**, enter the receipient address for the receipient of the transfer.
+In **Paste recipient address**, enter the recipient address for the recipient of the transfer.

    - You can also choose a recipient that already exists in your **Address Book**, or add a new one by tapping  **Scan QR**.